cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 and provide endpoints for clients to retrieve expandable direct paths, the signed group info, and partial commits.

-## Expandable Paths Extension
+## Passive Clients Extension
-The `expandable_paths` group context extension is used to signal that the group supports clients with expandable paths.
+The `passive_clients` group context extension is used to signal that the group supports clients with expandable paths.

 ~~~tls